-According to the U.S. Bureau of Labor Statistics, employment among construction and building inspectors is anticipated to grow 18% between 2010 and 2020; as of 2012, building and construction inspectors held 89,280 jobs.
-Issues affecting the expected growth include an increased concern regarding natural and man-made disasters, new technology in the building inspection field and the movement towards sustainable and green design.
-Home inspectors who hold certification or have plenty of experience should be in demand.
-The median annual salary for construction and building inspectors was $53,450 as of May 2012, per BLS data.
+According to the U.S. Bureau of Labor Statistics (BLS), employment among construction and building inspectors is anticipated to grow 8% between 2014 and 2024.
+The median annual salary for construction and building inspectors was $57,340 as of May 2015, per BLS data.

 Continuing Education Information